Understanding Water Management Regulations in Scotland

 What Activities Require Authorisation by SEPA?

-Any abstraction of more than 10m3 of water per day that does not fall under General Binding Rules[1] (GBR) must be authorised by SEPA.
-For specific details, please refer to page 78 of the CAR-A Practical Guide.
+Any abstraction of more than 10 m3 of water per day that does not fall under General Binding Rules[1] (GBR) must be authorised by SEPA.

-There are three levels of authorisation, which correspond to the level of risk of an activity.
-Activities outside of GBR would require authorisation from SEPA, which can come either as a registration or application for license (simple or complex).
+There are four levels of authorisation, which correspond to the level of risk of an activity.
+Activities outside of GBR would require authorisation from SEPA, which can come either as a notification, registration or permit.
 The level of authorisation required and associated activities are illustrated in the table below:

 [1] GBRs are a set of mandatory rules that govern low risk activities.
 Relevant rules are highlighted by SEPA for compliance in the proposal stage of the land use planning system.
 No abstraction application is needed with SEPA if activities fall under GBR only.